 The purpose of running rigorous software quality assurance tests is to prevent the release of any faulty or poor-quality products.
-However, no matter how precise the software development process is, small mistakes can still slip through.
+However, small mistakes can still slip through, no matter how precise the software development process is.
 These mistakes cause glitches and errors that may impact user experience.

 In this post, we discuss the Software Testing Life Cycle and STLC phases.
 Keep reading to discover the best tool to run test cycles for smooth and successful new releases.

 Picture this: you pick out a ripe peach that looks done from the outside, but when you bite into it, you find out it’s gone bad from the inside.
 So unless you bite into it, you wouldn’t know the quality of the peach.